rogiervandergeer/smugline/README.md

 Arguments:
-  upload            uploads files to a smugmug album download          downloads an entire album into a folder process           processes a json file with upload directives list              list album names on smugmug create            create a new album
+  upload            uploads files to a smugmug album download          downloads an entire album into a folder download_all      downloads all albums into a folder structure process           processes a json file with upload directives list              list album names on smugmug create            create a new album